 SMEs will need to work closely with their logistics partners to make sure consumers are kept happy.
 Reliability of meeting faster delivery times could be a stronger comparator going forwards, but speedier delivery is unlikely to go anywhere.
 SMEs need to understand that a range of different delivery options, whether that’s overnight delivery or dedicated time slots, can offer their business a competitive advantage, and offers their customers a delivery service to suit them.

 At CitySprint, we offer both same day and overnight courier services with speed in mind.
 We ensure that your consignments arrive securely, safely, and in time — making sure that your customers are satisfied.
-If you’re interested in learning more about our services, head over here for more information or contact us directly.
+If you’re interested in learning more about our courier services click on the link or for more information contact us directly.

 Author: Daniel Wright